-74. The FDI inflow during 2014-23 was USD 596 billion marking a golden era.
+The FDI inflow during 2014-23 was USD 596 billion marking a golden era.
 That is twice the inflow during 2005-14.
-For encouraging sustained foreign investment, we are negotiating bilateral investment treaties with our foreign partners, in the spirit of 'first develop India'.
+For encouraging sustained foreign investment, we are negotiating bilateral investment treaties with our foreign partners, in the spirit of ?first develop India?.
+FDI is ?first develop India?.

-Reforms in the States for 'Viksit Bharat'
+Reforms in the States for ?Viksit Bharat?

-75. Many growth and development enabling reforms are needed in the states for realizing the vision of 'Viksit Bharat'.
-A provision of seventy-fivethousand crore rupees as fifty-year interest free loan is proposed this year to support those milestone-linked reforms by the State Governments.
+Many growth and development enabling reforms are needed in the states for realizing the vision of ?Viksit Bharat?.
+A provision of seventy-five thousand crore rupees as fifty-year interest free loan is proposed this year to support those milestone-linked reforms by the State Governments.-